 During their resettlement migrants face numerous instances where cultural differences emerge.
 Normal, day-to-day situations can turn out to be pleasant encounters, but also startling or even mind boggling.
 And this is not only true for the newcomer.
 Volunteers, caretakers, neighbors in the host country can also wonder about an intercultural encounter.

-The easy-to-read stories show cultural differences with the Luxembourgish culture, offer guidance on the cause of differences and offer suggestions on how migrants, foreigners as well as Luxembourgish nationals or residents can overcome these in a positive way.
+The easy-to-read stories show cultural differences with the Dutch culture, offer guidance on the cause of differences and offersuggestions on how migrants as well as Dutch nationals can overcome these in a positive way.
 Illustrations will help the user to navigate through these intercultural situations.
 The explanations are done in laymen terms and with additional information based on scientific research, for users who want to understand more.
-The stories depict the daily struggles of the fictitious family Yousef, a refugee family with Syrian roots, of the fictious Portuguese and Italian family as they settle into the multicultural environment in Luxembourg.
+The stories depict the daily struggles of the fictitious family Yousef, a refugee family with Syrian roots, settling into the Netherlands.

 Stories have been validated by refugees as well as organizations providing assistance to migrants.
 Prof. Geert Hofstede has validated the cultural implications of the events described in the stories.

-Connect2Us is partner of the Hofstede Centre and the International Organization for Migration (IOM) in The Hague and the Stichting Blendin in Amsterdam.
+Connect2Us is partner of the Hofstede Centre, the International Organization for Migration (IOM) in The Hague and the Stichting Blendin in Amsterdam.

-The website is developed by Buro85 and thanks to Studio Cometa.
+De website is developed by Robin Media and thanks to Studio Cometa.